Since its launch in 2010, Instagram has taken the world by storm. It seems like everyone — and their dog — is on the (marketing) platform.

 How do you know who those people are?

 The Facebook pixel.
-This is a tool which allows you to track the actions that people take on your website as well as measure the effectiveness of your ads.
+This is a tool that allows you to track the actions that people take on your website as well as to measure the effectiveness of your ads.

 Ideally, you should install the pixel on your site even if you have no immediate intention of running an ad.
 This way, it can track as much data as possible, so your campaign will be more effective.